This article originally appeared on VICE US

-In what is either the exposing of a secret, shadowy cabal that has governed the planet for 3,000 years or a simple case of a few weirdos, three alleged members of a bizarre organization known as the Masonic Fraternal Police Department were arrested last week in Los Angeles.
+In what is either the exposing of a secret, shadowy cabal that has governed the planet for 3,000 years or a simple case of a few weirdos, three alleged members of a bizarre organisation known as the Masonic Fraternal Police Department were arrested last week in Los Angeles.

 According to an LA Times story published on Wednesday, Brandon Kiel, a member of California Attorney General Kamala Harris's staff, was among the trio locked up under suspicion of impersonating cops.
 The other arrestees were Tonette Hayes and "Chief" David Henry, and all three were released later that day, the paper reported.